Can Liberty Media extract what it needs from Formula 1 whilst enhancing the show and solving world peace at the same time? Ross Brawn is here to help.

 Engaging fans, especially in the USA, is something Formula 1 has long talked about doing better.
 If you’ve been to a Formula 1 race recently, you’ll have been struck by the scarcity of engagement and brand activation at the race tracks these past few years.
 Where the likes of Goodwood Festival of Speed go large on fan engagement and interaction with brands, Formula 1 has seemed to ignore the fan at the expense of the B2B guest.
 The key ingredient to these areas being active, engaging, exciting would be for the new owners to focus on FMCG & entertainment partners for the sport.
 These brands will benefit greatly from the international exposure of the sport, they will have a desire to activate in the cities where Formula 1 goes to and they will help promote the sport to the masses in return.

-Whilst Formula 1 has been focusing on its sale, maintaining an imbalance between the teams and squeezing as much from their promoters and TV partners as they can, Formula E have been pushing ahead with their electric racing series and developing their business and entertainment model to the delight of a new motorsport audience.
+Whilst Formula 1 has been focusing on its sale, maintaining an imbalance between the teams and squeezing as much from their promoters and TV partners as they can, Formula E has been pushing ahead with their electric racing series and developing their business and entertainment model to the delight of a new motorsport audience.
 As the series continues, the audiences get stronger and the brands keep coming in.
 Enel, Allianz, Jaguar, Mercedes-Benz (potentially) to name a few.
 What these brands have identified is FE’s flexible approach to creating partnerships and delivering value to the fans and to the stakeholders in the series.
 The focus has been on creating a sustainable model for promoters, teams and brands to achieve their individual goals whilst simultaneously solidifying Formula E as a credible motorsport series.
 Whether it rivals Formula 1 is neither here nor there.
-It’s doing its thing and doing it well, if Formula 1 continues to navel gaze, they could look up in a few years and find they’re in second place.
+It’s doing its thing and doing it well if Formula 1 continues to navel-gaze, they could look up in a few years and find they’re in second place.

 For over four decades, Formula 1 was controlled by one man.
 It’s now owned and controlled by a serious company.
 Only time will tell if this will be a success.
 Liberty Media deserve the benefit of the doubt and they have been given plenty of slack by the Formula 1 media, for now.
-If positive change fails to materialise or is slow to arrive, expect the usual moaners and groaners to jump back on their soap boxes and call it out.
+If the positive change fails to materialise or is slow to arrive, expect the usual moaners and groaners to jump back on their soapboxes and call it out.
 We believe change is good.